 Accredited by the Solicitors Regulation Authority, and the Bar Standards Board, our Law with Politics degree will share with you the contemporary, historical and global issues in politics.
 It will enable you to appreciate the wider political context in which law is created and operates, and obtain a qualifying law degree.

-You’ll be encouraged to gain as much experience as possible throughout your degree by attending court and undertaking work placements, including a vital 30-week work placement in year three, which you can complete at home or overseas.
+You’ll be encouraged to gain as much experience as possible throughout your degree by attending court and undertaking work placements, including a vital minimum 30-week work placement in year three, which you can complete at home or overseas.
 The placement is the perfect opportunity for you to experience legal practice in a real working environment and make professional contacts.
-What’s more, if your placement meets the necessary criteria, it can count can count towards a portion of your training contract after graduation.
-The placement is optional for our International students (non EU/UK), so there’s scope for all our students to take advantage of this excellent career enhancing experience.
+What’s more, if your placement meets the necessary criteria, it can count towards a portion of your training contract after graduation.

 Interested in studying this course part-time?
 Enquire now.

-For September 2019 entry: In order to take advantage of new approaches to learning and teaching, as well as developments in industry to benefit our students we regularly review all of our courses.
-This course is currently going through this process and we will update this page in September 2018 to give you full information about what we will be offering once the review process has concluded.
+For 2019 entry: In order to take advantage of new approaches to learning and teaching, as well as developments in industry to benefit our students, we regularly review all of our courses.
+This course is currently going through this process of revalidation and we will update this page in November 2018 to give you full information about what we will be offering once the review process has concluded.